dlowe/nnet/README.markdown

 on a Windows system you'll need cygwin gcc (tested) or some other dirent compatibility library (untested).

+Backpropagation doesn't always converge.
+In particular, the xor data is quite mismatched to the size of the network and will occasionally completely fail to converge; in theory this is a possibility with any data set.

 # Obfuscation:

 Zombies!
 (Since neural networks are modeled after BRAINS, ya know?
 And